2001-Mon Feb 20 10:47:35 MST 2017

 it’s completely doable, even on finicky cats.

 Start with the basic tools: a soft-bristled toothbrush (ideally, one specifically for pets) or a finger brush and toothpaste.
-Be sure to use toothpaste specially formulated for pets, since toothpaste for people is designed to be spit out and can be harmful to cats and dogs when swallowed.
+Be sure to use toothpaste specially formulated for pets, since toothpaste for people is designed to be spit out and can be harmful to cats and

 Next, place a small amount of toothpaste on your finger and let your pet sniff and lick it.
 If there’s positive interest in the flavor of the toothpaste, use it.
 If your pet isn’t interested in the toothpaste, it’s OK to brush her teeth without it (several flavors are available, so you can always try a different one next time).
 Hold the toothbrush at a 45º angle to the tooth surface with the bristles pointing toward the gums.
 Work the toothbrush in a circular motion, concentrating on the outside surfaces of the teeth — and don't forget the cheek teeth in the back.
 Go slowly, aiming to spend a total of 30 seconds on each side of the mouth.